-This broccoli pesto pasta is one of the first recipes I ever developed – and I’m happy to report I still love it, considering I was only a teenager at the time.
+This broccoli pesto pasta is one of the first recipes I ever developed.

-Although as a child I was always at my mom’s side as she was cooking, it wasn’t until I discovered the Food Network when I was 12 or so that I got the urge to try cooking on my own (shout-out to Rachael, Giada, and Ina for the inspiration!).
+Although as a kid I was always at my mom’s side in the kitchen, it wasn’t until I discovered the Food Network when I was around 12 that I got the urge to try cooking on my own.
 I started out basic – albeit pretty creative.
-I distinctly remember a warm salad of white rice with chopped up tomatoes and chicken nuggets.
+I distinctly remember a warm white rice salad with chopped up tomatoes and chicken nuggets.
 It was… interesting.

-But I kept going, and after a few years and a plethora of other questionable creations, my food went from, “I think this is edible…” to, “This is pretty good!”
-(God bless my family for dutifully eating my experiments night after night.)
+But I kept experimenting, and after a few years and a plethora of other questionable creations, my food went from, “I think this is edible…” to, “This is actually pretty good!”
+(Bless my family for dutifully eating my experiments night after night.)

-Broccoli pesto pasta was one of those experiments and was probably inspired by something I’d seen on TV.
-My family and I loved it and it became a staple in our dinner rotation.
-But as I got older and started spending less time at home – and eventually moved out of my parents’ house altogether – the recipe kinda faded away from my repertoire.
-Until recently, that is, when my mom casually mentioned on the phone she was making my broccoli pesto pasta for dinner.
-So, I remade it and it was just as good as I remembered.
+Broccoli pesto pasta was one of those early creations and was likely inspired by something I saw on TV.
+My family loved it and it became a staple in our house.
+But as I got older and eventually moved out, the recipe sorta faded away from my repertoire.
+Until recently, that is, when my mom casually mentioned on the phone she was making the broccoli pesto pasta for dinner.
+I decided to make it too, and it was just as good as I remembered.

 This vegan broccoli pesto pasta recipe is a delicious way to get more vegetables into your diet and perfect for weeknights.